Janice Raymond: Advocacy work

 From 1994 to 2007, Raymond was the co-executive director of the Coalition Against Trafficking in Women (CATW).
 She is currently on the board of directors of CATW.

 During her tenure, CATW expanded its international work, especially in the Baltics and in Eastern Europe.

 In January 2004, Raymond testified before the European Parliament on "The Impact of the Sex Industry in the EU."
 In 2003, Raymond testified before a subcommittee of the United States Congress on "The Ongoing Tragedy of International Slavery and Human Trafficking."
 She was an NGO member of the U.S. Delegation to the Asian Regional Initiative Against the Trafficking of Women and Children (ARIAT), Manila, the Philippines, hosted by the governments of the Philippines and the United States.
 In 1999–2000, as an NGO representative to the UN Transnational Crime Committee, in Vienna, she helped define the UN Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children, supplementing the UN Convention Against Transnational Organized Crime.

 Personal life

 Raymond is a former member of the Sisters of Mercy.
-She later left the convent and is now an open lesbian.
+She left the convent and became open about her lesbianism.
+As of 2016, she and her partner, Pat Hynes, an alumna of Chestnut Hill College, had been together for 42 years.